Can You Refinance a Fixed Rate Mortgage?

 Even still, you may be interested in avoiding additional debt altogether by paying back your fixed rate mortgage.
 If you’ve been wondering “how to pay off my mortgage faster,” it may be worthwhile to explore alternatives to refinancing that don’t involve accruing more debt.

-There is also a debt-free alternative to refinancing: a residential sale-leaseback.
-Instead of worrying about how interest rates will affect your payments, with this arrangement, you can sell your home outright.
-The new homeowner then becomes your landlord.
-You remain in your home as a renter, without the added stress of home ownership.
+There is also a debt-free alternative to refinancing: a sell and stay transaction.
+Instead of worrying about how interest rates will affect your payments, with this arrangement, you can sell your home, access your equity, and remain in your home as a renter.

-Once you unlock the equity in your home, your mortgage will be paid in full and the profit left over will be available to use as you see fit.
-Plus, as a new tenant, you’ll no longer have to worry about the cost of major repairs, property insurance, or property tax!
+Once you unlock the equity in your home, you'll be able to use your money as you see fit.
+Plus, as a new tenant, you’ll no longer have to worry about the cost of property tax, property insurance, or essential repairs!

 Making the Right Decision

 Navigating the world of home loans and refinance rates can be overwhelming, but with the right tools, you can make the decision that is best for your unique situation.
 While you can refinance your fixed-rate mortgage, it takes some footwork to figure out if that’s the right move for you.
 Ideally, a refinance should provide benefits such as paying less total interest over time or lower monthly payments.
-However, current interest rates and upfront costs mean more homeowners are considering a sale-leaseback to pay off their mortgage and wipe out their monthly payments.
+However, current interest rates and upfront costs mean more homeowners are considering a sell and stay transaction.

-With Truehold's sale-leaseback option, you can close on a sale quickly and convert your equity to cash without the need to move out of your beloved home.
-A Truehold sale-leaseback guarantees you the first right of residency to your home.
-That means you can continue living at home as a renter for as long as you’d like, providing you comply with the lease, and move when the time is right.
-During that time, we handle the cost of major repairs, property insurance, and property tax.
+With Truehold's sell and stay transaction, you can close on a sale quickly and convert your equity to cash without the need to move out of your beloved home.
+You can continue to live at home as a renter, and make your next move when the time is right.

 Ready to learn more?
-Call us today and a Truehold Advisor will connect with you to review the process and see if a sale-leaseback is a good fit for your financial picture and goals.
+Call us today and a Truehold representative will connect with you to review the process and see if a sell and stay is a good fit for your financial picture and goals.

 Sources: